 10. Selaron Staircase

-The Selaron Staircase is an attraction that, over the years, has become an increasingly popular place for tourists arriving in Rio de Janeiro.
+The Selaron Staircase is an attraction that really impressed me.
+Over the years, it has become an increasingly popular place for tourists arriving in Rio de Janeiro.

 In 2013, Jorge Selaron was found dead on the same staircase.
 He was 65 years old, and the autopsy revealed that he died of burns.
 However, the causes of his death are not entirely clear.

 The staircase is located in the Santa Teresa neighborhood, near the Center of Rio de Janeiro.
-It is quite a touristy place, so you will always see people taking pictures between the steps of the stairs.
+It is quite a touristy place, as I saw many people taking pictures between the steps of the stairs.

-An attraction in the city center that draws attention for its elegant French architecture is the Municipal Theater of Rio de Janeiro, which is inspired by the Paris Opera.
+Another of the top Rio tourist attractions in the city center that draws attention for its elegant French architecture is the Municipal Theater, which is inspired by the Paris Opera.

 Its construction began in 1905, and it has been recognized as one of the most beautiful buildings in the city.
 However, this building draws attention not only for its architecture, but also for its cultural importance.